SimplGy/api-vcr/README.md

 - [x] Pass requests on to the recorded server
 - [x] Create a directory structure that matches requests (namespace by server and port to support multiple APIs)
 - [x] Store request responses as JSON files
+- [ ] Support easy running from projects that depend on this one (npm install. package.json bin? scripts?
+Don't know.)
 - [ ] Print version on startup
 - [ ] Have a simple index page with list of all routes we know about, for easy debugging/transparency
 - [ ] Support query params